Who can participate?

 Collection issues for green bin users - when items are left behind and how to deal with them:

-There are a number of reasons why things are left behind, including by-law requirements and health and safety concerns.
-Was your green bin left behind with one of these stickers?
+Below are some commong reasons why things are left behind, including by-law requirements and health and safety concerns:

 |Here are some common reasons why items are left behind: